Skip to main content

 Chiropractic Physicians & Physical Therapists located in Lake Worth, FL & Fort Lauderdale, FL

-Sciatica is among the most common causes of low back pain in adults.
-At Easy Reach Chiropractic Physical Therapy & Rehab in Lake Worth and Fort Lauderdale, Florida, Barbara Adonis, DC, and Heather Previll, PT, DPT, use the latest treatments to resolve sciatica symptoms.
-If you’re experiencing one-sided low back pain or numbness and tingling in your legs, Easy Reach Chiropractic can help.
-Call the office or schedule an appointment online now to learn more.
+Sciatica is a common cause of low back pain in adults.
+At Easy Reach Chiropractic Physical Therapy & Rehab, located in Lake Worth and Fort Lauderdale, Florida, Barbara Adonis, DC, and Heather Previll, PT, DPT, use the latest treatments to alleviate sciatica symptoms.
+If you are experiencing one-sided lower back pain, numbness, or tingling in your legs, Easy Reach Chiropractic can help you.
+You can schedule an appointment and call the office to learn more.

 Sciatica Q&A